Nurses' notification of and application for permission to establish relations with companies

 3. Notify or apply for permission before you establish a relationship

-Before you establish a relationship, you must notify the Danish Medicines Agency or apply for permission to establish a relationship.
+You must notify the Danish Medicines Agency or apply for permission to establish a relationship.
 Please use this form for all types of relationship:

 Notify or apply for permission to establish a relationship (e-form) (in Danish only)